xenloops/talk-dogfood-pipeline-ci/jenkins_demo.md

-# Jenkins demo: Build HelloWorld code
+# Trivial Jenkins demo: Build HelloWorld code

+Let's see how easy this is.

 In Jenkins:
 1. New Item